 Located in Cabinteely, Dublin 18, Ireland

-Isobel Mahon is co-director of The Park Counselling and Psychotherapy.
-She is an Integrative counsellor, psychotherapist and supervisor (MIAHIP, MIACP) and has been working with clients on both a long-term and short-term solution-focused basis for over twenty years.
+Isobel Mahon is an Integrative counsellor, psychotherapist and supervisor (MIAHIP, MIACP) and has been working with clients on both a long-term and short-term solution-focused basis for over twenty years.

 She also does a weekly problem slot on Today with Maura and Daithi on RTE Television as #Ask Isobel.

 Integrative Therapy means that the counsellor / therapist is trained in a variety of approaches including Psychodynamic (insight based), CBT (life skills based) and Gestalt/ bodywork (process based) on a Client-Centred / Rogerian basis.